-Ed Kushins, of California, was amongst those who had not thought about writing their life stories.
-Ed had no overwhelming desire to do so, nor did he have ambitions to share his experiences or to leave a written legacy.
-His trigger was the realization that he was remembering things he’d long since forgotten and forgetting things that he knew he’d once remembered.
+Ed Kushins, of California, had no overwhelming desire to write his life story until he realized that he was remembering things he’d long forgotten and forgetting things that he knew he’d once remembered.

-Ed started making lists and spreadsheets to jog his memory about life events, activities, travels, achievements, and friends, and he began toying with the idea of converting them into something readable and shareable.
-It was chancing upon a LifeBook Memoirs advertisement that set him on the path to creating a fully-fledged story of his life.
+Ed started making lists and spreadsheets to jog his memory about life events, activities, travels, achievements, and friends.
+He was toying with the idea of converting them into something shareable when he chanced upon a LifeBook Memoirs advertisement and was inspired to create a fully realized account of his life.

-Later on, Ed very kindly wrote to us to explain the journey that he experienced from that point onward:
+Ed kindly wrote to us to explain the journey that he experienced from that point onward:

 “I saw an advertisement for LifeBook Memoirs and their offer of a well-organized program.
 The program was based on a series of face-to-face interviews that they would transcribe and then professionally develop and edit to create my own personalized memoir.